Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 ### Reed in the Wind

 **Type:** Reflexive
-**Cost:** (1m per 1 Dmg.)
+**Cost:** Permanent

-Matching their rhythm to their attackers, the Exalt can minimize even the attacks that do manage to land.
+Matching their rhythm to their attackers, the Exalt can minimize even the attacks that approach them.

-For every mote spent, reduce incoming damage by 1 Health, up to a maximum of 5.
+Increase Evasion by +1, up to a maximum of 5.
+If unable to increase Evasion, this instead grants +1 Soak.

 ### Soaring Leap